 9. Michal Jez

 Cell adhesion belongs among interactions that take place in the microenvironment of lymph nodes and bone marrow and which are responsible for progression of chronic lymphocytic leukaemia (CLL).
-In particular, the cell adhesion is considered to be a key event supporting therapy resistance of the CLL cells with its crucial regulator Focal adhesion kinase (FAK).
-In order to understand its function in CLL biology, we examined expression of PTK2 gene (encoding FAK) in CLL samples.
+In particular, it is considered to be a key event supporting therapy resistance of the CLL cells with its crucial regulator Focal adhesion kinase (FAK).
+In order to understand its function in CLL biology, we examined the expression of the PTK2 gene (encoding FAK) in CLL samples.
 A cohort of 64 randomly chosen and well-characterised CLL patients was analysed using qRT-PCR and the expression data were analysed with routinely used parameters in CLL diagnostics.
-P-values were calculated using Mann-Whitney test.
+P-values were calculated using the Mann-Whitney test.
 Generally, the expression levels of PTK2 varied from values at the detection limit to samples with 1000-fold amounts.
-Comparing stage of the disease, patients with lower stage (RAI 0-II; n=34) had significantly higher expression of PTK2 than patients with higher stage (RAI III-IV; n=27; P<0.05).
-For survival prognosis (counted from the date of diagnosis), we divided the patients into two groups according to PTK2 expression median.
-The group with lower expression (n=29) had median survival of 108 months whereas the group with higher expression (n=34) had 173 months median survival (P=0.09; HR=2.126).
+When comparing the stages of the disease, it was noticed that patients with lower stage (RAI 0-II; n=34) had significantly higher expression of PTK2 than patients with higher stage (RAI III-IV; n=27; P<0.05).
+For survival prognosis (counted from the date of diagnosis), we divided the patients into two groups according to their PTK2 expression median.
+The group with lower expression (n=29) had a median survival of 108 months, whereas the group with higher expression (n=34) had a 173 month median survival rate (P=0.09; HR=2.126).
 Evaluating other parameters (p53, IgHV, cytogenetics, age and sex) showed no significant difference in PTK2 expression.
 In conclusion, FAK expression plays a significant role in CLL and ongoing analyses will help with its deciphering.

 10. Vlasta Stepanova

 Plasma treatment of glass enhances the surface wettability, adhesion and cleanness.
-Surface properties of glass play critical role for applications (thin film coating, glass gluing, glass production, etc.).
-The aim of this contribution is to compare plasma treatment of soda-lime glass with dielectric barrier discharge (DBD) and with gliding arc.
-Soda-lime glass was chosen for its homogeneity and small initial roughness.
+Surface properties of glass play a critical role for applications (thin film coating, glass gluing, glass production, etc.).
+The aim of this contribution is to compare the plasma treatment of soda-lime glass with dielectric barrier discharge (DBD) and with gliding arc; soda-lime glass was chosen for its homogeneity and small initial roughness.
 Both plasma discharges operate at atmospheric pressure and air is used as carrier gas.
-Benefit of dielectric barrier discharge is the large discharge area and plasma homogeneity.
-Glow discharge has higher temperature of produced plasma.
-DBD plasma source is home-made device from our research group and gliding arc is commercial plasma source from Diener Instruments.
-Time of plasma treatment was the same for the both plasma sources, specifically 15 s and 30 s.
-Observed parameters were contact angle, roughness and change of chemical bonds on surface.
-Contact angle and surface energy were measured using Surface energy evaluation System.
-Atomic force microscopy was used for evaluation of surface tomography and calculation of roughness.
+The benefit of dielectric barrier discharge is the large discharge area and plasma homogeneity.
+Glow discharge has a higher temperature of produced plasma.
+DBD plasma source is a home-made device from our research group, while gliding arc is commercial plasma source from Diener Instruments.
+The time of the plasma treatments was the same for both plasma sources, specifically 15 s and 30 s.
+The parameters which were observed were contact angle, roughness and change of chemical bonds on the surface.
+Contact angle and surface energy were measured using the surface energy evaluation System.
+Atomic force microscopy was used for the evaluation of surface tomography and calculation of roughness.

 Change of surface chemistry was studied using X-ray photoelectron spectroscopy.
-Results shown that DBD plasma is more efficient for improvement of hydrophilicity than gliding arc.
+Results show that DBD plasma is more efficient for the improvement of hydrophilicity than gliding arc.
 Roughness after DBD plasma treatment stays stable.
 Plasma treated glass with glow discharge was hydrophilised after plasma treatment too.
 However, the roughness of plasma treated glass with glow discharge increased.
 The increase of roughness is undesirable effect because of applications.
-Shorter time of plasma treatment (15 s) was sufficient for wettability change.
-While longer plasma treatment time (30 s) was more stable in time.
-More significant chemical changes on surface between untreated and plasma treated glass were observed after DBD treatment.
-Conclusion is that DBD discharge is more suitable device for plasma treatment of glass than gliding arc.
+A shorter time for plasma treatment (15 s) was sufficient for wettability change, while longer plasma treatment time (30 s) was more stable in time.
+More significant chemical changes on surfaces between untreated and plasma treated glass were observed after DBD treatment.
+The conclusion is that DBD discharge is a more suitable device for plasma treatment of glass than gliding arc.

 11. Martina Jetmarova